Trundle Wall Rock Climbing

 The smaller east-facing wall stands guard over the right hand side of TWA Canyon northeast of Alioth.
 The wall is more of a fin with a pronounced south-east ridge (5.8?).
 The TWA canyon side of the ridge is Trundle Wall and is about 300 feet tall.
 This is one of the steeper overall formations in the Sandias and the wall overhangs much of the way, many of the raps will require you to clip in or swing to get into the wall and something dropped from the top of the routes will not hit anything until the canyon below.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Trundle Wall:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Trundle Wall:

 Featured Route For Trundle Wall